colemar/imgdist/README.md

 py imgdist.py [image1] [image2] [options]
 ```

-Or set file extension association once for Windows:
+Or set file extension association once and for all for Windows:

 ```batch
 assoc .py=Python.File